preparetodietm/energizerforpine/README.md

 **Cust Swap**
 - Turns your useless partition into swap partition and get extra 512mb.

+_Just ignore the issue of cust in recovery if you're using this feature._<br/>
+_To fix cust issue, make sure you uninstall the module or flash the module again without cust feature then flash [this](https://t.me/energizerforpine/2374) in recovery as cust image._

 **Double Wifi Bandwidth**
 - Doubles your wifi bandwith by modifying WNCSS_qcom_cfg.ini